Jesse Jackson Jr.: Great Hopes And Disappointments

 John F. Kennedy Jr. and Caroline Kennedy had appeared to talk about the legacy of their late father, the president.
-But a few nights later, Jesse Jackson Jr. took the podium to present his father, the Reverend Jackson, and said my name is Jesse Louis Jackson Jr., and I also proudly carry a great American name."
+But a few nights later, Jackson took the podium to present his father, the Rev. Jesse Jackson, and said, "My name is Jesse Louis Jackson Jr., and I also proudly carry a great American name."

-Like many sons of famous fathers, Jesse Jackson Jr. mostly grew up under his mother's advice and influence.
+Like many sons of famous fathers, Jackson Jr. mostly grew up under his mother's advice and influence.
 He went to prep schools, a seminary and law school before working with his father.
-Nelson Mandela and other Nobel laureates and celebrities were family friends, and Jesse Jackson Jr. carried a name he knew could bring powerful people to the telephone and inspire others to tears and prayers.
+Nelson Mandela and other Nobel laureates and celebrities were family friends, and Jackson carried a name he knew could bring powerful people to the telephone and inspire others to tears and prayers.

-When he resigned his seat in Congress this week, Jesse Jackson Jr. said: I am doing my best to address the situation responsibly, cooperate with the investigators, and accept responsibility for my mistakes, which reporters heard as preparation for a plea agreement.
+When he resigned his seat in Congress this week, Jackson said, "I am doing my best to address the situation responsibly, cooperate with the investigators, and accept responsibility for my mistakes," which reporters heard as preparation for a plea agreement.

 His story is a human reminder, in this holiday week, that great gifts don't always wind up as great blessings.